Climate migration: Global statistics

 While climate-related migration is often framed as a remote issue, extreme weather events are already forcing people out of their homes in many parts of the world.
-In 2020, storms, floods, landslides, wildfires and droughts triggered 38 million internal displacements (i.e. displacement within a country), according to the Internal Displacement Monitoring Centre.
-This is a record and three times as many forced movements as those caused by conflicts.
+In 2021, storms, floods, landslides, wildfires and droughts triggered 23,7 million internal displacements (i.e. displacement within a country), according to the Internal Displacement Monitoring Centre.
+This makes up for 60% of all internal displacements that year.